sbwise01/multi-cookbook-repo/cookbooks/docker/README.md

 #### Systemd-specific Options

 - `systemd_opts` - An array of strings that will be included as individual lines in the systemd service unit for Docker. _Note_: This option is only relevant for systems where systemd is the default service manager or where systemd is specified explicitly as the service manager.
-- `systemd_socket_opts` - An array of strings that will be included as individual lines in the systemd socket unit for Docker. _Note_: This option is only relevant for systems where systemd is the default service manager or where systemd is specified explicitly as the service manager.

 ### Actions